 How does this medication work?
 What will it do for me?

 This medication belongs to the class of medications called vaccines.
-This vaccine helps protect against infections caused by diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis, and disease caused by Haemophilis influenzae type b in infants and children 6 weeks to 2 years.
+This vaccine helps protect against infections caused by diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis, and disease caused by Haemophilus influenzae type b for infants and children 6 weeks to 2 years.